cmohge1/lrbs-digital-editing-advanced-2019/day4.md

 Most projects create their own transformations that are specific to their own project’s goals.
 There is still a need for more general purpose stylesheets.

 The good news is: You can master basic XSLT in just a few days.
-Not-so-good news: XSLT has a strange syntax and loads of functions.
+Not-so-good news: XSLT has a strange syntax and loads of functions (for which consult Kay's book).
 It is also a programming language, which has more of a learning curve than encoding.
+That said, XSLT employs the logic of XML, meaning it is more structural than several other programming languages (and it maps easily to TEI documents).

 ### Seminar 9: XSLT 1